bblanchon/ArduinoStreamUtils/README.md

 client.readBytes(response, 256);
 ```

-Then decorate `client` and replace the calls:
+Then, decorate `client` and replace the calls:

 ```c++
 LoggingStream loggingClient(client, Serial);